Not willing that any should Perish, But that All should come to Repentance

 Now this was said to a very religious Pharisee.

-He had come to Jesus (although at night), to understand His message; for he knew it was of God.
+He had come to Jesus (although at night, for he was concerned what others might think), to understand Jesus’s message; for he knew it was of God.

 John 3:1-2 “There was a man of the Pharisees, named Nicodemus, a ruler of the Jews: